-If you're writing a Line of Business (LOB) application, you can sign in users in your own organization.
-Such an application is sometimes named single tenant.
+If you're writing a line-of-business (LOB) application, you can sign in users in your own organization.
+Such an application is sometimes called single-tenant.

-If you're an ISV, you can write an application which signs-in users:
+If you're an ISV, you can write an application that signs in users:

 - In any organization.
-Such an application is named a multi-tenant web application.
-You'll sometimes read that it signs-in users with their work or school accounts.
+Such an application is called a multitenant web application.
+You'll sometimes read that it signs in users with their work or school accounts.

-- With their work or school or personal Microsoft account.
+- With their work or school or personal Microsoft accounts.

-If you're writing a business to consumers application, you can also sign in users with their social identities, by using Azure Active Directory B2C (Azure AD B2C).
+If you're writing a business-to-consumer application, you can also sign in users with their social identities, by using Azure Active Directory B2C (Azure AD B2C).

 Some account types can't be used with certain authentication flows.
-For instance, in desktop, UWP applications, or daemon applications:
+For instance, in desktop, UWP, or daemon applications:

-- Daemon applications can only be used with Azure Active Directory organizations.
-It doesn't make sense to attempt to use daemon applications to manipulate Microsoft personal accounts (the admin consent will never be granted).
+- Daemon applications can be used only with Azure AD organizations.
+It doesn't make sense to try to use daemon applications to manipulate Microsoft personal accounts.
+The admin consent will never be granted.

-- You can only use the Integrated Windows Authentication flow with work or school accounts (in your organization or any organization).
-Indeed, Integrated Windows Authentication works with domain accounts, and requires the machines to be domain joined or Azure AD joined.
-This flow doesn't make sense for personal Microsoft Accounts.
+- You can use the Integrated Windows Authentication flow only with work or school accounts (in your organization or any organization).
+Integrated Windows Authentication works with domain accounts, and it requires the machines to be domain joined or Azure AD joined.
+This flow doesn't make sense for personal Microsoft accounts.

-- The Resource Owner Password Grant (Username/Password), can't be used with personal Microsoft accounts.
-Indeed, personal Microsoft accounts require that the user consents to accessing personal resources at each sign-in session.
-That's why, this behavior isn't compatible with non-interactive flows.
+- The Resource Owner Password Credentials grant (username/password) can't be used with personal Microsoft accounts.
+Personal Microsoft accounts require that the user consents to accessing personal resources at each sign-in session.
+That's why this behavior isn't compatible with non-interactive flows.

 Apps can also sign in users in national clouds.
-However, Microsoft personal accounts aren't supported in these clouds (by definition of these clouds).
-That's why the supported account types are reduced, for these clouds, to your organization (single tenant) or any organizations (multi-tenant applications).
+However, Microsoft personal accounts aren't supported in these clouds.
+That's why the supported account types are reduced, for these clouds, to your organization (single tenant) or any organizations (multitenant applications).